 Cuffing Season: The time during winter when those usually content with casually dating or being single, decide they’d prefer to be in a committed relationship.

 Non-Date Date: Meeting the person you have been talking to online, but not classing it as a date!
 It does, however, include a lot of alcohol, flirtatious vines, and intense eye contact.

 On A Thing: No longer is ‘seeing someone’ referred to, this is the new dating term.
-Also used to refer to being in a relationship which is neither official or casual.
+Also used to refer to being in a relationship that is neither official nor casual.